 We record the excess of purchase cost over the fair value of net tangible assets of acquired companies as goodwill or other identifiable intangible assets.
 In the fourth quarter of each year, or as events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount, we complete the impairment testing of goodwill utilizing a discounted cash flow method.
-We selected the discounted cash flow methodology because we believe that it is comparable to what would be used by other market participants.
+We selected the discounted cash flow methodology because we believe that it is comparable to what would be used by market participants.
 We have defined our reporting units and completed the impairment testing of goodwill at the operating segment level, as defined by GAAP.

 Determining market values using a discounted cash flow method requires us to make significant estimates and assumptions, including long-term projections of cash flows, market conditions and appropriate discount rates.
 Our judgments are based upon historical experience, current market trends, consultations with external valuation specialists and other information.
 While we believe that the estimates and assumptions underlying the valuation methodology are reasonable, different estimates and assumptions could result in different outcomes.
 In estimating future cash flows, we rely on internally generated five-year forecasts for sales and operating profits, including capital expenditures, and, currently, a one to three percent long-term assumed annual growth rate of cash flows for periods after the five-year forecast.
 We generally develop these forecasts based upon, among other things, recent sales data for existing products, planned timing of new product launches, estimated repair and remodel activity and estimated housing starts.
-Our assumptions included a relatively stable U.S. Gross Domestic Product ranging from 2.4 percent to 2.9 percent and a euro zone Gross Domestic Product ranging from 1.5 percent to 1.8 percent over the five-year forecast.
+Our assumptions included a relatively stable U.S. Gross Domestic Product growing at 2.3 percent and a euro zone Gross Domestic Product growing at 1.4 percent annually over the five-year forecast.

 We utilize our weighted average cost of capital of approximately 8.5 percent as the basis to determine the discount rate to apply to the estimated future cash flows.
-Our weighted average cost of capital decreased in 2015 as compared to 2014, primarily due to less risk associated with our stock in relation to the capital markets.
-In 2015, based upon our assessment of the risks impacting each of our businesses, we applied a risk premium to increase the discount rate to a range of 10.5 percent to 12.5 percent for our reporting units.
+Our weighted average cost of capital is unchanged as compared to 2015.
+In 2016, based upon our assessment of the risks impacting each of our businesses, we applied a risk premium to increase the discount rate to a range of 10.5 percent to 13.5 percent for our reporting units.